 You have two options:

-- Option 1: You can indicate your “Aboriginal” status in your OUAC online application.
+- Option 1: You can indicate your “Indigenous” status in your OUAC online application.

-- Option 2: You can register with the Aboriginal Resource Centre (ARC) once you have been admitted to the University of Ottawa.
+- Option 2: You can register with the Indigenous Resource Centre (IRC) once you have been admitted to the University of Ottawa.

 For more information, visit the Self-Identification section.

 IEC stands for the Indigenous Education Council.
 It serves as a resource for all matters relating to Indigenous education at the University of Ottawa.
 To learn more about the AEC, visit the Services and Resources section.

 IRC stands for Indigenous Resource Centre.
 This is a free service that provides support and tools to meet the personal, professional and academic needs of all First Nations, Métis, and Inuit students.
 To learn more about this service, visit the Services and Resources section.

 What is the Career Development Centre?